-Suppose your eCommerce cannot achieve giving the product that the shopper is asking for.
-In that case, it adversely impacts your brand’s reputation, customer experience, and, ultimately, conversions.
+In case your ecommerce strategies aren't satisfying your shoppers' needs.
+In that case, it adversely impacts your brand's reputation, customer experience, and conversions.

 What does this mean for product discovery?

-A lousy search experience ensures that shoppers are ultimately just trying (in futile) to search for products on your website, and you, even though you do stock the product – are unable to display it to the shopper.
-You can imagine the negative impact that ultimately has on your conversions and revenue.
+A lousy search experience ensures that shoppers are ultimately just trying (in futile) to search for products on your website, and you, even though you do stock the product, cannot display it to the shopper.
+You can imagine the negative impact on your conversions and revenue.

-A considerable chunk of shoppers who don’t have the patience to do multiple searches will just up and leave your site – often permanently.
+A considerable chunk of shoppers who don't have the patience to do multiple searches will leave your site – often permanently.

-There is no doubt about it – a superb customer experience is what will enable your brand to weather the market and bloom.
+There is no doubt that a superb customer experience will enable your brand to weather the market and bloom.

-- Ensuring that your customers’ demands are met for providing a seamless journey to discovery and purchase increases your revenue.
-It increases CLTV and AOV due to a gratifying and intuitive customer experience.
+- Ensuring your customers’ demands are met by providing a seamless journey to discovery and purchase increases your revenue.
+In addition, it increases CLTV and AOV due to a gratifying and intuitive customer experience.

 - Personalized product discovery fosters brand loyalty and affinity as it ensures that shoppers feel understood and paid attention to by the eCommerce brand.

-- Surfacing products that are compatible with your customers’ unique desires and interests generate spontaneously and on-the-fly purchase, boosting AOV.
+- Surfacing products compatible with your customers’ unique desires and interests generate spontaneous and on-the-fly purchases, boosting AOV.

 How can you get started with effective product discovery?

-Product Discovery implementation and optimization is a vast and messy subject with many stakeholders playing a pivotal role – right from your tools, technology, data analytics, business goals, etc. But cutting through the mass of information, there are some quick initiatives that you can deploy to push your business on the path to developing effective product discovery.
+Product discovery implementation and optimization is a vast and messy subject with many stakeholders playing a pivotal role – from your tools, technology, data analytics, business goals, etc. But cutting through the mass of information, there are some quick initiatives you can deploy to push your business toward developing effective product discovery.

 - Shoppers who land on the homepage of your website do not want to view particular products.
 The first impression is vital, and your homepage should be able to engage the user.
 It needs to be constantly updated to create stickiness from the shopper, attracting them to browse deeper.

 - Ensure freshness on your web pages.
-Collection of popular and trending products, fresh arrivals, inspirational lookbooks, and informative and engaging content are instrumental in helping guide shoppers further along the purchase journey.
+The collection of popular and trending products, fresh arrivals, inspirational books, and informative and engaging content is instrumental in helping guide shoppers further along the purchase journey.
 Keep it fresh by showcasing collections of trending and popular products, new arrivals, inspiration galleries, and educational or social content that subtly promotes your items.

 How about tools and technologies?

-At the scale at which eCommerce works now, technology forms the backbone of any effective product discovery strategy.
-Tools and technology combined with human decision-making on a trial and error basis are what will enable you always to be experimenting – incrementally optimizing your product discovery and smoothing the path to purchase for your shoppers.
+At the scale of eCommerce now, technology forms the backbone of any effective product discovery strategy.
+Tools and technology combined with human decision-making on a trial-and-error basis will enable you to always experiment – incrementally optimizing your product discovery and smoothing the path to purchase for your shoppers.

 Relevant and intelligent search

-Traditional (and most prevalent) search is overly reliant on product tags and simple phrase matching from search terms.
+Traditional (and most prevalent) search relies heavily on product tags and simple phrase matching from search terms.
 It leads to limited and poor results, with no mark of intuitiveness.
-Your search needs to be competent enough to understand synonyms, colloquial jargon, and often typos.
+Your investigation needs to be competent enough to understand synonyms, colloquial jargon, and often typos.
 Stemming, autocomplete, and tokenization needs to be an integral part of your search.
 Having the ability to semantic search relevance is a huge plus point.

 AI and ML technologies for personalized product discovery at scale

-Research from Sonar reveals that consumers are interested in how retail will use AI: 70% of US millennials, and 62% of millennials in the UK, say they would appreciate a brand or retailer using AI technology to show more interesting products.
-Furthermore, 72% and 64% believe that brands using AI will predict what they want accurately as the technology develops.
+Research from Sonar, quoted by Forbes, reveals that consumers are interested in how retail will use AI: 70% of US millennials, and 62% of millennials in the UK, say they would appreciate a brand or retailer using AI technology to show more interesting products.
+Furthermore, 72% and 64% of millennials in the US and UK, respectively, believe that brands using AI will predict what they want accurately as the technology develops.

-AI and ML technologies enable you to make sense of your vast user data and behavior pattern, eliminating the manual work and working with a single goal in mind – creating an excellent CX.
-AI and ML technologies enable contextual search, recommendations, and content personalization on a scale, enabling your site to behave as a personal concierge to each shopper – always there to help and push for conversion while ensuring that shoppers feel that they are heard and understood.
+AI and ML technologies enable you to make sense of your vast user data and behavior patterns, eliminating the manual work and working with a single goal in mind – creating an excellent CX.
+In addition, AI and ML technologies enable contextual search, recommendations, and content personalization on a scale, enabling your site to behave as a personal concierge to each shopper – always there to help and push for conversion.
+In contrast, ensuring shoppers feel that they are heard and understood.

 Data is the dark matter behind everything.

-Every visit a shopper makes to your website, a click on an email, percent of video watched on Facebook, and click patterns on a particular product catalog are essential and relevant data that you need to collect, record, and analyze.
-Data enables you to form a realistic picture of your customers, needs, intent and will help you inform your decisions on what can be done to boost conversions, CLTV and AOV.
+Every visit a shopper makes to your website, a click on an email, percent of videos watched on Facebook, and click patterns on a particular product catalog are essential and relevant data you need to collect, record, and analyze.
+Data enables you to form a realistic picture of your customer'scustomers' needs and intent and will help you inform your decisions on what can be done to boost conversions, CLTV and AOV.

-Shoppers often find it challenging to put in words and search terms of what they are looking at.
-It’s hard to search for a shoe style that you happen to see on a stranger at a party.
+Shoppers often find it challenging to put in words and search terms for what they are looking at.
+It's hard to search for a shoe style you happen to see on a stranger at a party.
 It explains the advent of visual search in recent times.
-It’s more accurate for categories like fashion, decor, cosmetics, jewelry, etc. – the ones that are more style and aesthetics-oriented.
-Users can search for products that they find hard to put in words for a text search with visual search.
+It's more accurate for categories like fashion, décor, cosmetics, jewelry, etc. – those that are more style and aesthetics-oriented.
+Users can search for products they find hard to put in words for a text search with a visual search.
 Visual search is a game-changer and truly can create an intuitive and well-loved customer experience.

 A finding by Accenture shows that "by 2021, early adopter brands that redesign their websites to support visual and voice search will increase digital commerce revenue by 30%."